QianZeHao123/CV_qianzehao/cv-typst-version/cv.typ

 - Project Author (Excellent Graduation Thesis) #h(1fr) #link( "https://github.com/QianZeHao123/Nashsweeper",
   )[#fa-github() Nashsweeper Repo]
   - Nashsweeper shows a playful introduction of Nash equilibrium and designs a game named Nashsweeper, which is a game designed to find the pure strategy.
   - Nashsweeper core computing engine adopts the reget-value algorithm implemented with SQLite.
 As a Python package, it can be invoked in jupyter- notebook to deal with industrial and data science problems.

-*OpenIE -- Open Source Industrial Engineering Foundation* #h(1fr) *April 2022 -- Present*
+*OpenIE -- Open Source Industrial Engineering Foundation* #h(1fr) *Apr 2022 -- Present*

 - Foundation Initiator, Project Leader #h(1fr) #link( "https://qianzehao123.github.io/OpenIE/",